Wolf3s/xbmc4xbox-python/python/Doc/library/unittest.rst

       load the tests.
 This allows modules to customize test loading.
       This is the `load_tests protocol`_.

-      .. versionchanged:: 2.7
+      .. versionchanged:: 3.2
          Support for ``load_tests`` added.

    .. method:: loadTestsFromName(name, module=None)

-      Return a suite of all test cases given a string specifier.
+      Return a suite of all tests cases given a string specifier.

       The specifier *name* is a "dotted name" that may resolve either to a module, a test case class, a test method within a test case class, a